BlockScience/aztec-gddt/README.md

 #### Purpose of this Model

-A healthy Aztec network will have reliable throughput, consistently recording blocks on the underlying Layer 1.
-Our simulation model is intended to offer insight into how the Aztec network could perform in a variety of situations.
+A healthy Aztec network will be very lively, consistently recording blocks on the underlying Layer 1.
+Additionally, it will have high throughput: blocks will contain a large number of transactions, according to user demand.
+Our simulation model is intended to offer insight into how the Aztec network may perform under a variety of circumstances.
 Of particular interest are situations where the network's Agents act in ways that are not in the best interests of the network.
 Network agents may be unable to perform their role in a specific moment, due to either simple inability or economic incentives.
 It can also be used to explore the impact of L1 actors, who may be inclined to censor Aztec transactions.
 This insight can aid decision-makers in the Aztec network with respect to system attributes, including: economic incentive structure, high-risk scenarios to monitor, and other important questions.

 ## Model Overview